JamesKluz/bigco_project/README.md

 ## Authors: James Kluz

+### Quick Start Guide:
+ - install numpy
+ - install opencv (opencv-python)
+ - Run the following:
+ `python3 demo.py`
+ - feel free to contact me with any questions: jwk259@cornell.edu

 ### Description:
 - Sky Segmenter is an algorithm that takes as input images or videos of outdoor scenes and returns a per-pixel binary mask representing `sky/not-sky`.
 The algorithm utilizes the ENET network developed by Adam Paszke et al, as well as various clustering, connected components and color-based classification approaches.
 The algorithm was trained and tuned utilizing the CityScapes dataset developed by Marius Cordts et al.

-- Sky Segmenter currently runs at about 3 FPS on a CPU.
-Since we hope for this model to run on a cell phone in tandem with additional 3D processing we need something with much less computational complexity.
-Do to the large amount of parameters in even the smallest of deep learning models capable of per-pixel segmentation we are currently working on a probability based approach using GMMs to create our sky segmentation masks which we are calling SkySegmenterLight.
+- The original Sky Segmenter runs at about 3 FPS on a CPU.
+Since we hope for this model to run on a cell phone in tandem with additional 3D processing we needed something with much less computational complexity.
+Do to the large amount of parameters in even the smallest of deep learning models capable of per-pixel segmentation we traded in the neural net for a probability distribution based approach which resulted in a different system that we are referring to as SkySegmenterLight.
 This new model runs at about 50 fps.
-Instructions for using this model are at the bottom of this README.
+Instructions for using both models are at the bottom of this README.

 - This project is part of a larger effort to design an augmeneted reality application for AccuWeather as part of the BigCo curriculum at Cornell Tech.

 ## Requirements SkySegmenterLight:
 - python 2 or 3
 - numpy
 - opencv

 ## Requirements SkySegmenter:
 - python 2